Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Introduction

-Despite being convenient and efficient, DL is known to suffer from adversarial perturbations, \ie subtle manipulations of the input data that target the sensitivity of the DL models to trigger undesired behaviors~\cite{biggio2013evasion,szegedy2014intriguing}.
+Despite its efficiency, DL is known to suffer from adversarial perturbations, \ie subtle manipulations of the input data that trigger undesired behaviors~\cite{biggio2013evasion,szegedy2014intriguing}.
 The extent to which end-to-end DocVQA systems are vulnerable to adversarial perturbations has not yet been studied.
-We believe that adversarial perturbations on DocVQA could open the door to a new age of \textit{document forgery}, a criminal act involving the creation of false documents to deceive or defraud.
-With the advent of protocols such as the Agents Payments Protocol (AP2)~\footnote{\url{https://cloud.google.com/blog/products/ai-machine-learning/announcing-agents-to-payments-ap2-protocol}}, which empower AI agents to initiate financial transactions, such vulnerabilities in automatic document processing may translate directly into tangible monetary consequences. \autoref{fig:example} demonstrates with a simple example the potential risk caused by an attack on automatic document processing: a small adversarial perturbation on the bottom-right corner is able to steer the model's output to the wrong answer, which in a fully automated pipeline could result in an AI agent authorizing a payment with the wrong amount.
+Adversarial perturbations on DocVQA could pave the way to a new age of \textit{document forgery}, a criminal act involving the creation of false documents.
+With protocols such as the Agents Payments Protocol (AP2)\footnote{\url{https://github.com/google-agentic-commerce/AP2}} enabling AI agents to initiate financial transactions, vulnerabilities in automatic document processing can now lead directly to monetary loss.
+As illustrated in \autoref{fig:example}, even a small adversarial perturbation in the top-right corner of a document can steer a model to an incorrect answer, which in a fully automated pipeline could cause an AI agent to authorize unwanted payments.

-In this paper, we present the first threat model for analyzing the adversarial robustness of DocVQA systems, with a particular focus on OCR-free architectures.
-Our contributions are threefold: \begin{enumerate*}[label=(\roman*)] \item we define and formalize the threat model that leverages visually inconspicuous yet disruptive perturbations to manipulate model outputs toward different adversarial goals; \item we introduce attack algorithms specifically designed to target OCR-free DocVQA models, enabling the creation of adversarially forged documents; and \item we empirically demonstrate the effect of these attacks on two state-of-the-art DocVQA models, namely \pixtostruct~\cite{lee2023pix2struct} and \donut~\cite{kim2022donut}. \end{enumerate*}
+We present the first threat model for analyzing the adversarial vulnerability of OCR-free DocVQA systems.
+Our contributions are threefold: (i) we formalize a threat model using visually subtle yet disruptive perturbations to manipulate model outputs; (ii) we propose attack algorithms tailored to OCR-free DocVQA models for generating adversarially forged documents; and (iii) we evaluate the attacks on two widely used models, namely \pixtostruct~\cite{lee2023pix2struct} and \donut~\cite{kim2022donut}.